Life Sciences Expertise

 The intent of Part 11 is to maintain accountability and traceability of your electronic records, including eSignatures.
 In part, it asks:

-USDM Life Sciences has extensive processes, SOPs, and thorough checklists to ensure that you follow the guidelines accurately.
-We can also help you build a data integrity program that fits with your company’s risk tolerance and priorities.
-We can help you with:
+USDM Life Sciences has thorough processes, SOPs, and checklists to ensure that you follow the guidelines.
+We can also help you build a data integrity program that fits with your company’s priorities, plus:

 Contact us to establish a data integrity program appropriate for your organization.